Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 A recruiting partner is a decision service

-The value should come from search strategy, market feedback, active sourcing, evidence quality, candidate communication, and a better-managed shortlist—not merely forwarding résumés from the same public sources.
+The value should come from search strategy, market feedback, active sourcing, evidence quality, candidate communication, and a shortlist managed more effectively, not merely forwarding resumes from the same public sources.
 Ask what is observed before introduction and how strengths, unknowns, and tradeoffs appear in the candidate brief.

 03